Ultimate Guide to Developing a Shopify Ecommerce MVP

 Define Your Core Hypothesis

 Begin by defining the central assumption you want to validate with your MVP.
 This could be related to customer behavior, product demand, or a critical feature you believe will drive sales.
 For instance, you might hypothesize that a simplified checkout process will increase purchases or that a specific product category will draw more buyers.
 Identifying this core hypothesis allows you to focus on the essential features needed to test it effectively without distractions from other aspects of your store.
+An abandoned cart on Shopify occurs when a customer adds items to their shopping cart but leaves the site without completing the purchase, prompting follow-up actions to recover the sale.

 Prioritize Essential Features